 The key slipped in the lock and the door opened up.
-Inside the locker was what looked like a voodoo doll of her with pins in it and a stained gris-gris bag hanging from one of the hooks but nothing else.
+Inside the locker was what looked like a voodoo doll of the President with pins in it and a stained gris-gris bag hanging from one of the hooks but nothing else.

 “You have a flashlight?”
 Hillary asked Reid.
 Reid pulled out her phone and turned on flashlight mode.
-Hillary shone it into her locker, moving it around up and down, side to side, seeing nothing and starting to feel foolish.
+Hillary shone it into her locker, moving it around–up and down, side to side–seeing nothing and started to feel foolish.
 She was probably going to have to fire those agents and Reid so they couldn’t tell anyone the story.
 Then she saw an almost hidden clasp on the back wall of the locker.
-Must be a false back she thought to herself as she pulled it open.
+Must be a false back, she thought to herself as she pulled it open.

 When she pulled open the back door of the locker, she saw it was a doorway to a brightly lit street.
-It had to be somewhere else because where ever it was, the street though the door was in broad daylight and and it showed a warm day, not a cold January night.
-She could hear Reid gasp behind her but she paid her no mind.
+It had to be somewhere else because the street through the back of the locker was was in broad daylight and she felt warm air, not a cold January night on the breeze.
+She could hear Reid gasp behind her but she paid her no attention.

 Hillary climbed into the locker.
 It was a tight fit but she had to know so she pushed herself through.
-Only the back of her mind noticed that the narrower door at the rear was easier to push her bust and hips through than the door in the locker room.
+Only the back of her mind seemed to notice that the narrower door at the rear was easier to push her bust and hips through than the front door in the locker room.

 “Sister Hillary,” said one woman, “are you okay?”

-The woman who called out to her, put a sandwich and coffee in her hand and waived vaguely towards a more woodsy area of the park and. said “Your turn to go find old Nick in the bushes.” then she walked away, saying “Watch his hands, girl, you know how he is when it’s warm.”
+The woman who called out to her, put a sandwich and coffee in her hand and waived towards a more woodsy area of the park and said “Your turn to go find old Nick in the bushes.” then she walked away, saying “Watch his hands, Sister, you know how he is when it’s warm.”